University of Central Arkansas: Athletics

 The university's athletic teams are known as the Bears for men's teams and Sugar Bears for women's teams.
 Central Arkansas participates in the NCAA at the Division I (Football Championship Subdivision football) level.
-On July 1, 2021, UCA left the Southland Conference to join the ASUN Conference, which does not currently sponsor football but has announced plans to launch a football league in the near future.
-Until that time, UCA is a de facto associate member of the Western Athletic Conference, competing in a football partnership between the two leagues officially branded as the ASUN–WAC Challenge.
+On July 1, 2021, UCA left the Southland Conference to join the ASUN Conference.
+UCA is a member of the United Athletic Conference for football only, competing in a partnership between the Athletic Sun and Western Athletic Conference.

-UCA fields 17 varsity sports involving over 400 student-athletes.
-The athletic program includes eight men's sports: baseball, basketball, cross country, football, golf, soccer, and track and field; and nine women's sports: basketball, cross country, golf, soccer, softball, tennis, track & field, volleyball and beach volleyball.
+UCA fields 19 varsity sports involving over 450 student-athletes.
+The athletic program includes eight men's sports: baseball, basketball, cross country, football, golf, soccer, and track and field; and 11 women's sports: basketball, cross country, golf, soccer, softball, tennis, track & field, volleyball, STUNT and beach volleyball.

 Greek life

 UCA Greek life students are members of one of the 29 Greek organizations hosted by the campus.
 Greek life was established in 1915.